KodrAus/rust-ioc/README.md

 This is where things start to get interesting.
 Borrowed dependencies use a special container that implements `ScopedContainer`.
 The `ScopedContainer` has a `TypeMap` of dependencies so it can hand out borrowed references to them.

 All dependencies borrowed for the lifetime of a scope will point to the same instance.
 For mutable dependencies, something like `Rc<RefCell>` is probably the best bet.
 I'm not sure how successful I'll be at building `&mut` dependencies.

-> Note: Dependencies more than 1 level deep with borrowed dependencies don't work right now.
-This is because the type map library is sane and requires `T: 'static`.
-A type is only `'static` if it has no borrowed references with a shorter lifetime.
-We'll probably have to try capture the lifetime of the scope and use that for _as good as static_.

 ## Flaws